-- Hospital File is a single file containing information on hospital characteristics. - This file is available in all years of the NRD.
+- Hospital File is a single hospital-level file containing information on hospital characteristics. - This file is available in all years of the NRD. - The file is sorted by the NRD hospital identifier (HOSP_NRD).

-The NRD unique record identifier (HCUP data element KEY_NRD) can be used to add data elements from the Severity file and Diagnosis and Procedure Groups file, if available, to the records on the Core file.
+The NRD hospital identifier (HOSP_NRD) and the NRD unique record identifier (HCUP data element KEY_NRD) can be used to add data elements from the Severity file and Diagnosis and Procedure Groups file, if available, to the records on the Core file.
 The NRD hospital identifier (HCUP data element HOSP_NRD) can be used to add data elements from the Hospital file to the Core file.